makardjian/QuickBite-profiles-component/README.md

 ```
 const postRestaurant = (req, res) => {
+  const newRestaurant = req.body;
   //QUERY the database to find the next id to add to the newly posted restaurant
-  const newRestaurant = req.body;
   Restaurant.find().sort({id: -1}).limit(1)
     .then(lastRecord => {
-      newRestaurant.id = lastRecord.id++;
+      newRestaurant.id = ++lastRecord[0].id;
       const postObject = new Restaurant(newRestaurant);
       //Save the restaurant to the database
       return postObject.save();